Ryan Specialty Holdings Inc. research snapshot

 Moat

-Ryan Specialty benefits from deep broker and carrier relationships, specialized under talent, technology in binding authority, scale in a fragmented wholesale market, and the growing preference for E&S placement as standard carriers tighten terms.
+Ryan Specialty benefits from deep broker and carrier relationships, specialized underwriting talent, technology in binding authority, scale in a fragmented wholesale market, and the growing preference for E&S placement as standard carriers tighten terms.
 The moat is durable but relationship-driven rather than IP-driven.

 Munger risk inversion